dashayvs/Yovsa_test_winstarsAI/task_2_NER_ImgCls/README.md

 # **NER + Image Classification Pipeline**
 This project is focused on building a Machine Learning (ML) pipeline that combines two distinct models for different tasks:

-Named Entity Recognition (NER) model: This model extracts animal names from a given text using a transformer-based approach.
+Named Entity Recognition (NER) model: This model extracts ANIMAL entity from a given text using a transformer-based approach.
 The model is built using **spaCy**.
 Animal Classification model: This model classifies animals in images into 10 categories.
 The model is built using the **EfficientNet** architecture.

 The goal of the pipeline is to combine these two tasks to answer whether a text description matches the content of an image.
 The input consists of: